 Michelle Bolduc is Professor of Translation Studies at the University of Exeter, and an internationally recognized scholar of translation studies and comparative medieval literature (French, Occitan, and Italian).
 Author of The Medieval Poetics of Contraries (2006), she has published extensively on medieval literature (and translatio) as well as on modern rhetoric, including the New Rhetoric Project, and its translation.

-This study argues that translation is the means by which rhetoric, as the art of reasoning, becomes a part of a lineage of – and a resource for – an ethics of civic discourse.
-It shows how translation – as practice and as theory, via the medieval topos of translatio – serves as the vehicle for the transfer of rhetoric as an art of argumentation and persuasion from classical Greece and Rome to modern Paris and Brussels by way of medieval France and Italy.
+Translation and the Rediscovery of Rhetoric presents a diachronic case study of how translation is the means by which rhetoric, as the art of reasoning, becomes a part of a lineage of – and a resource for – an ethics of civic discourse.
+It shows how translation (as practice and as theory, via the medieval topos of translatio as the transfer of knowledge) serves as the vehicle for the transfer of rhetoric as an art of argumentation and persuasion from classical Greece and Rome to modern Paris and Brussels by way of medieval France and Italy.

 This study explores a significant and quite specific transmission of rhetorical thought.
 Beginning with the Roman orator Cicero it proceeds to the medieval Italian notary, philosopher, and statesman Brunetto Latini, whose translations of Cicero’s De inventione would plant the seeds for the renewal of rhetoric as an art of persuasion and radically change the fate of rhetoric in the twentieth century in the work of the French literary critic Jean Paulhan and the Belgian philosophers Chaïm Perelman and Lucie Olbrechts-Tyteca.